Starting the Financial Aid Application Process

 Complete the FAFSA

-To complete your FAFSA online, visit: www.fafsa.ed.gov.
+To complete your FAFSA online, visit www.fafsa.ed.gov.
 DeVry FAFSA school code is 010727.
-If you would like a preview of the questions you may be asked on the FAFSA you can review the 2014-2015 FAFSA on the Web Worksheet.
+If you would like a preview of the questions you may be asked on the FAFSA, you can review the 2014-2015 FAFSA on the Web Worksheet on the FAFSA website.

-Schedule a meeting with your Student Finance professional to discuss your personalized financial plan and review your "budget worksheet".
+Schedule a meeting with your Student Support Advisor or Student Finance Consultant to discuss your personalized financial plan.

 Secure Your Loans